 “Let’s cut to the chase.
 Enough bullshit and pretending you know all the answers.
 Spit the secret advice that will make me ripped AF and also tell me where I can buy the best 15 oz burger?”

 Instead Of Setting Goals Do This

 Goals point the way.
 But they alone can’t help you do what you want to do.

 Let’s take the “growing a mustache” example.
 Even if your facial hair grows beautifully, you’ll still need to cut it and nurture it.
-Instead of saying “I want to grow a mustache and have Baywatch body,” your definition for greatness should involve a change of lifestyle: “I want to become a person who eats healthy, trains regularly and treats his facial hair with respect.”
+Instead of saying “I want to grow a mustache and have a Baywatch body,” your definition for greatness should involve a change of lifestyle: “I want to become a person who eats healthy, trains regularly, and treats his facial hair with respect.”